MacBook Air vs Pro: Which should you buy?

 MacBook Air vs Pro: Design

-The 14-inch and 16-inch MacBook Pros sport a different design than their 13-inch sibling, delivering slim bezels and ditching the Touch Bar in favor of a dedicated function row (we say good riddance).
-There's that notch at the top to house the 1080p webcam, but it's not too distracting.
+The new MacBook Pros deliver slim bezels and ditch the Touch Bar in favor of a dedicated function row (we say good riddance).
+There's a notch at the top for the 1080p webcam, but it's not too distracting.
+They come in the same silver and Space Gray shades as their Air counterparts.

-While the M1 MacBook Air's tear-drop (it's more like a wedge than a rectangle) design is iconic, one of our favorite distinct features of the Air is its gold color option, which just looks so much more attractive than the light and dark silver options.
+While the M1 MacBook Air's teardrop (it's more like a wedge than a rectangle) design is iconic, our favorite distinct feature about the Air is its gold color option, which just looks so much more attractive than the light and dark silver options.

-When it comes to portability, the 2.7-pound MacBook Air 2022 is the lightest followed by the 3-pound 13-inch MacBook Pro.
+When it comes to portability, the 2.7-pound MacBook Air 2022 is the lightest, followed by the 3.3-pound 15-inch Air.
 But the 14-inch MacBook Pro is still fairly portable at 3.5 pounds.
-The 16-inch goes up to 4.8 pounds, depending on configuration.
+The 16-inch goes to 4.8 pounds, depending on configuration.

 Winner: MacBook Air for portability, MacBook Pros for slimmer bezels